Autism in France: Documentaries

 Sophie Robert, director of the documentary Le Mur.

 The Sésame Autisme association co-produced the documentary La vie en miettes, which aired on France 2 in 1994.
-In 2008, Sandrine Bonnaire directed Elle s'appelle Sabine, a documentary about her sister, Sabine, who had been institutionalized since the age of 12.
-The film portrays Sabine's love for English and music before her hospitalization.
+In 2008, Sandrine Bonnaire directed Elle s'appelle Sabine, a documentary about her sister, Sabine, who had been institutionalized since her late 20s.
+The film portrays Sabine's love for English, geography, and music before her hospitalization.

 In 2011, the documentary Le Mur by Sophie Robert sparked a controversy regarding the treatment of autism in France.
 The film highlighted the difference between the views of psychoanalysts and scientific knowledge on autism.
 The psychoanalysts featured in the film filed a complaint, leading to a two-year censorship, which was later overturned by the courts in 2013.

 Sophie Révil's 2012 documentary Le Cerveau d'Hugo tells the fictional story of Hugo, an autistic person, from childhood to adulthood, combining real-life testimonies.
 The film explores the evolving understanding of autism.
 In 2012, American activist Alex Plank released a documentary Shameful, addressing the situation of autistic people in France.
 In 2016, Julie Bertuccelli's Dernières Nouvelles du cosmos focused on Babouillec, a non-verbal autistic poet.

 Fiction films

 Fiction films have also explored autism.
 Le Goût des merveilles, features an autistic man with hypersensitivity and talents in mathematics, inspired by the lives of figures like Daniel Tammet and Temple Grandin.
 Monsieur je-sais-tout (2018) tells the story of an autistic footballer.
-Hors normes (2019) focuses on the work of educators with autistic children and adolescents, adapted from the novel by Alain Gillot, The repair surface (Flammarion, 2015).
+Hors normes (2019) focuses on the work of educators with autistic children and adolescents, adapted from the novel by Alain Gillot, The Repair Surface (Flammarion, 2015).